Sales Transformation Through Insight-led Selling

 Based on hundreds of consulting projects with Global 2000 companies, The Alexander Group has identified two key challenges leaders must address to effectively conduct insight-led selling:

 This article is focused on the first challenge.
-A subsequent article will address the second challenge.
 To begin we must consider the various resources or “players” involved in an insight-led selling motion.

 Moreover, it requires coordinated Insight-sourcing across the following processes:

 - The Sales Process: A systematic process is required to harvest insights from sales reps and equip other reps.
 Being at the heart of the sales dialog, reps are a key source of customer insights and feedback.
 However, rep insights tend to be improvisational, anecdotal, highly personalized, and customer-specific.
 And when a rep has a great insight, it’s typically not shared due to internal competition.
 Furthermore, once insights are harvested, reps tend to aim too low in the customer organization (where they are comfortable), thus wasting insights on non-decision makers.

 - Marketing Analytics: Marketing Analytics is an increasingly common sub-group in the marketing organization tasked with conducting research on customer needs.
 However, because the focus of this group is often on Product Development, Pricing, or ranking vendors (on price, service or product), they don’t typically identify breakthrough sales insights, let alone package them up for sales reps as part of a guided selling process (i.e., sales playbooks).